jasonhofer/svelte-contrib/README.md

 # svelte-contrib

-Library of helpful Svelte utilities.
+A library of helpful Svelte utilities.